A pan-seared steak, with herbs, mustard, and cream.

 Preheat the oven to the lowest temperature to keep the steaks and the plates warm while cooking the sauce.

 - Melt the butter in a small saucepan over low heat.
 Add the sage leaves and sprigs of rosemary.
-Mince the garlic then add it to the saucepan.
+Finely chop the garlic and add it to the saucepan.
 Let infuse a few minutes, until the butter becomes perfumed with the herbs aroma, paying attention not to let it burn.
 Filter the mixture using a sieve, pressing the solids to extract the butter.
 Put the perfumed butter in a skillet.

 - Heat the butter over medium-high heat.
 Add the steaks and sear them 1-2 min per side, add salt and pepper, then remove the steaks from the skillet and set them aside on a warmed plate in the oven.